Yesterday was my daughter’s last day of high school.

 I had every intention of writing a post titled, “The museum of 13 years of school” or something extremely intelligent sounding like that, where I’d take a few things she’d made from each year and either praise it or rip it apart (because I’m such a nice mama), but my week got out of hand quickly.

-However, yesterday when Thing 1 got home from her last last day of school, we sat down and went through the Kindergarten tub together and came across this:
+However, yesterday when she got home from her last last day of school, we sat down and went through the Kindergarten tub together and came across this: